cloudfoundry/bosh-system-metrics-forwarder-release/README.md

 # Bosh System Metrics Forwarder Release

 This consumes bosh health events and forwards _heartbeat events only_ to Loggregator.
+For more info, see https://github.com/cloudfoundry/bosh-system-metrics-server-release/wiki

 ## Architecture